 This is followed by a series of interviews with the Careers Team to ensure an appropriate placement is matched with geographical area of choice, skills, and capabilities and provides an opportunity for students to continue their investigation into careers.

-What did the students do?
+What industries did the students choose?

 A wide variety of placements were taken by the Students, many of these were found by the student themselves.
 This gave them the opportunity to explore a positive working environment.